top of page

 To be this helpless with the worst ahead.

-And couldn’t stop the tears she tried to hide,
+And could not stop the tears she tried to hide

 Her eyes fixed on the bible by her side.

-If only to sit with her until death.
+If only to sit there and wait for death.

-She drifted sometimes, as I watched her breath,
+She drifted sometimes but I watched the breath

-Which left me, but in my heart will remain.
+Which would leave her yet in my heart remain.

 Recent Posts